-Table 56: Details of average expenditure per trip, average number of trips and average one-way distance for each
+Table 56: Details of average expenditure per trip, average number of trips and average one-way distance for each trip by each mode for the commodity - 'clothes and accessories'

 In this income level group, it is observed that to buy 'clothes and accessories' commodity, the consumer prefers to travel mostly by 2-wheeler and only few by 4-wheeler and bus.
 The details of average expenditure per trip, average number of trips and average (one-way) trip distance for each mode has been presented in Table 57.
 Total of 82 'clothes and accessories' consumer samples were included in the study and the sample available for averaging of trip characteristics for this income group was 23.